louking/contracts/docs/contract-user-reference.rst

 The race director is given the option to view or download the agreement using links in the form.

-When the YES, I AGREE button is clicked, the :term:`event` :term:`state` moves to *committed*.
+When the YES, I AGREE button is clicked, the :term:`contract race` :term:`state` moves to *committed*.

 -  The :ref:`agreement-accepted-email` is sent capturing the commitment